Call for Proposals: ATA Teaching and Curriculum Conference

 - Tips for incorporating practice into your class

-- Tips for integrating tax research into a non-research class
+- Tips for teaching tax research in both research and non-research focused courses

 - Cases or problems for incorporating data analytics into tax courses of various levels

 - Tips for enhancing student interest in taxation

 - Tips for incorporating tax policy into your class

 Proposals should include a brief (1-2 page) description of the idea.